cecileRx/cecileRx.github.io/_posts/2020-08-25-customize-devise-message.markdown

       </div>
  ```

 ### Where is the controller responsible for registration actions?

- When a user provides a correct email, password and username, a new user is registered,  Under the hood, the Registrations Controller is hit and specifically its create method that holds the logic for registration.
+ When a user provides a correct email, password and username, a new user is registered.
+Under the hood, the Registrations Controller is hit, and specifically its create method that holds the logic for registration.
 If the process is successful, the controller will ask the associated view to display a welcome message.
 I need to access this controller to modify the create method in the way I want.
 Right, but by default, Devise's controllers are hidden as well.
 Not a problem, there is also a simple **generator to create customizable controllers**:
 ```
 $ rails generate devise:controllers users